 The control of roll or pitch angle is adjusted using a Proportional-Integral-Derivative (PID) Controller.

-The final control applied to the plane’s control surface, is a combination of the effects of three gain values:
+The final control applied to the plane’s control surface, is a combination of the effects of four gain values:

-Tuning P, PI or PID values can improve how quickly an observed error between desired attitude (pitch, speed, bearing, whatever) and actual attitude can be cancelled out, without undue oscillation.
+Tuning FF, P, PI or PID values can improve how quickly an observed error between desired attitude (pitch, speed, bearing, whatever) and actual attitude can be canceled out, without undue oscillation.

 A simple configuration can just specify a P term (I and D is zero

-Refer to the Roll, Pitch and Yaw controller tuning guide for more information
+Refer to Manual Roll, Pitch and Yaw Controller Tuning Guide or here for firmware versions before 4.1. for more information